-Secondary Glazing
+4.3 Secondary Glazing

-Secondary glazing design must be discreet, composed of slim frames and meeting rails concealed from view.
+Secondary glazing design must be discreet, composed of small frames and meeting rails concealed from view.
 It should be fitted immediately inside existing sashes or at a suitable position within depth of the window reveal, being fixed to the case or the surrounding framework.

-Secondary glazing must not compromise architectural internal features e.g. shutters, or hinder the operation of the existing exterior facing windows to allow for cleaning and ventilation.
+Secondary glazing must not compromise architectural internal features, e.g. shutters,

-Removing Original or Historic Windows
+4.4 Removing Original or Historic Windows